swizzard/tmt/README.md

       which is fine for Literally Just Me but might be worth making configurable so anyone else can use it
 - [ ] Packaging it up as a crate and/or executable(s)
+  - [ ] The templates are all pretty small so I'm sure I could embed them in the binary, somehow.